joliveira-git/bethehero/README.md

 # Be The Hero
-Aplicação completa escrita em Node JS no back-end, React JS no front-end web e React Native no front-end mobile.
+Aplicação completa escrita em Node.js no back-end, React JS no front-end web e React Native no front-end mobile.

 Resultado do curso Semana Omnistack 11.